MATHEMATICIAN · INVENTOR · AUTHOR

 "Throughout all of history, the most dangerous "I" (Intelligence) has always been the HI—Human Intelligence.
 That may no longer be the case.
 But maybe—just maybe—the most hopeful "Intelligence" might be the partnership between them."— Lucian Randolph

-Keynotes on AI, Ethics, and the Future of Human-Machine Partnership
+Keynotes on Mathematics, Physics, AI, and the Architecture of the Future

 In the late 1980s, at a party in California, Gene Roddenberry introduced me to Isaac Asimov.
 I was building an exoskeletal robot for NASA—the first full-body system ever patented—and the military had taken interest.
 The three of us spent hours discussing AI, sentience, and the fundamental problem with machine ethics: you can't code morality into a system.